 The proposals require audit committees to have a minimum of three members and be comprised only of independent directors.
-In addition to satisfying the Nasdaq requirements for independence, audit committee members must satisfy the heightened independence standards of the Sarbanes-Oxley Act (i.e. no consulting, advisory, or other compensatory fee from the company other than for board service and they must not be an affiliate of the company).
-For purposes of determining whether a person is an affiliate solely by virtue of stock ownership, an audit committee member will be considered an affiliated person of the issuer if such member owns or controls, directly or indirectly, 20% or more of the company's voting stock, or such other lower threshold as the SEC may establish under Section 301 of the Sarbanes-Oxley Act.
+In addition to satisfying the Nasdaq requirements for independence, audit committee members must satisfy the heightened independence standards of the Sarbanes-Oxley Act (i.e. no consulting, advisory, or other compensatory fee from the company other than for board service and they must not be an affiliate of the company) and not have participated in the preparation of the financial statements of the company or any current subsidiary of the company at any time during the past three years.
+For purposes of determining whether a person is an affiliate solely by virtue of stock ownership, an audit committee member will not be considered an affiliated person of the issuer if such member owns or controls, directly or indirectly, not more than 10% of the company's voting stock in keeping with the threshold set forth under Section 301 of the Sarbanes-Oxley Act.